A HANGER AND A DRAGON

 “What’s the last thing you remember?”

 It felt like a therapy session, but my therapist was dressed in a blousy red shirt, baggy black pants, and leather boots.
 My eyes were burning from the heat and salt in the air, so I closed them and related my last remembered moments to the man.
+The new job, the new clothes, the new apartment, the new girlfriend, the new breakfast.
 My voice trailed off with the paint of the crosswalk, and I opened my eyes again.

-He adjusted the leather cocked hat and grins.
+He adjusted his leather cocked hat and grinned.
 His teeth were surprisingly white, given the ragged yellow beard and dirty face around them.
 Despite his rough appearance, he had a posh accent.

 “You must think you’re in Heaven.”
 A thick finger wagged its dirty tip.
 “You’re not, son.
 Not yet.”

 He reached down and scooped up a waterlogged hunk of sand.
 He held it in front my face between finger and thumb as if some secret were hidden in it.

 “There are three worlds.
 The one you knew is the World of Myriad Things.
 What you call the Universe, or Creation, depending on your eye and the way you were raised.
 Everything there has an expiration date.”
 He said it as if it were a clever phrase he used to blend in with the kids.
 “Life is temporary.”